Caster Wheel Brakes - Caster Concepts

 Pneumatic Poly Cam Brakes

 • The poly cam brake offers the advantage of adjusting pressure placed on the tread to any desired level.
-These brakes employ a polyurethane cam that — when engaged, places direct pressure against the running surface of the wheel, providing holding force against extreme loads.
+These brakes employ a polyurethane cam that — when engaged, puts direct pressure against the running surface of the wheel, providing holding force against extreme loads.

-Poly cam brakes are much like traditional poly lock brakes, but the brake shoe offers more (and more fluid) movement in order to compensate for thicker pneumatic tires.
+Poly cam brakes are much like traditional poly lock brakes, but the brake shoe offers more (and more fluid) movement to compensate for thicker pneumatic tires.
 An advantage is like the standard poly lock brake, this one is also foot-operated and is relatively easy to engage and release.
 This works very well for heavy loads that require plenty of shock absorption but still rely on good brakes to keep loads stationary.

 Wrap Around (W) Brakes